Sociology, B.A., B.S.

 Sociology investigates and analyzes social issues that range from intimate family relations to communities, institutions, and nations.
-We study people, systems, beliefs, behaviors, values, culture, and both the unity and divisions of race, class, gender, and identity.
-We look at individual issues, as well as how they all fit together.
+People, systems, beliefs, behaviors, values, culture, and both the unity and divisions of race, class, gender, and identity are all areas of study.
+In addition, individual issues, as well as how all issues fit together, are explored.

-Students may earn either a Bachelor of Arts (B.A.) or Bachelor of Science (B.S.) in sociology.
-The B.A. requires a third-semester proficiency in a foreign language, while the B.S. requires intermediate level statistics.
+A Bachelor of Arts (B.A.) and Bachelor of Science (B.S.) in sociology are offered.
+The B.A. requires third-semester proficiency in a foreign language, while the B.S. requires intermediate-level statistics.
 A minor is also available.

 Undergraduate students in this major study at the Grand Valley Allendale Campus.